AdamVictory/Oaxaca-Taco-Bar/README.md

 + Font Awesome - Used for icons beside headings and social links.
 + Git, Github & Gitpod - Used to develop and store my code.
 + Balsamiq Wireframes - Software to create mockups and prototype designs.
 + Canva - Free design tool used to create my gif logo and hero banner image.
++ Am I responsive - Used to generate the website mockup.
++ Pexels - Is the website I used to gain all imagery.
++ Google Maps Generator - Used to embed my google maps url.
++ Coolers - Used to create my colour scheme.

 <hr>